-A Hospital, Freestanding Ambulatory Facility (Surgical Center), Doctor, Skilled Nursing Facility, Hospice, Home Health Care Agency, other medical practitioner or Provider of medical services or supplies, that does not have a Preferred Provider Organization (PPO) Contract with the Claims Administrator but is contracted with the Claims Administrator's indemnity network.
+A Hospital, Freestanding Ambulatory Facility (Surgical Center), Doctor, Skilled Nursing Facility, Hospice, Home Health Care Agency, other medical practitioner or Provider of medical services or supplies, that does not have a Point of Service Contract with Contract with the Claims Administrator but is contracted with the Claims Administrator's indemnity network.

 Out-of-Network benefits apply when Covered Services are rendered by a Non-Preferred Provider.
+Please see the "Important Note" in the Claims Payment section of this Booklet concerning Non-Preferred Providers effective January 1, 2019.